Help Put Oregon on the Map! Virtual Map-a-thon

 - Kathryn Clarke: The first woman senator elected to the Oregon Legislature from Douglas County in 1914.
 (Nomination complete, site listed on NVWT map.
 Nominated by Pat Sherman)

 - Klamath Falls Woman’s Equal Suffrage Club: A dedicated group of women who knew the value of the vote and made their own fair booth to help them spread the word on votes for women.

-- Lizzie K. Weeks: A dedicated black social reformer who organized voter registration and education events
+- Lizzie K. Weeks: A dedicated black social reformer who organized voter registration and education events.
+(Assigned to Kimberly Jensen)

 - Malheur, Vale Equal Suffrage Association: This hearty group of suffragists used both local and regional supporters to gain a majority of voters to pass the suffrage measure in the 1912 election.

 - Marian B. Towne: The first woman representative elected to the Oregon Legislature from Jackson County and served in the 1915 session.
 (Assigned to Greta Smith Wisnewski)